On squares of Dehn twists about non-separating curves of a non-orientable closed surface: A finite generating set for

 \section{A finite generating set for $\T^2(N_g)\I(N_g)$}

 By Theorem~\ref{main-1}, $\T^2(N_g)\I(N_g)$ is a finite index subgroup of $\M_2(N_g)$.
 In addition, by Theorem~\ref{level2-gen}, $\M_2(N_g)$ is finitely generated.
-Hence $\T^2(N_g)\I(N_g)$ can be finitely generated.
+Hence $\T^2(N_g)\I(N_g)$ is also finitely generated.
 In this section, we give a finite generating set for $\T^2(N_g)\I(N_g)$ by the Reidemeister-Schreier method.

 For $1\leq{i<j}\leq{g}$, let $\beta_{i,j}$ be a simple closed curve as shown in Figure~\ref{beta_ij}.
 For $(i,j)$ with $1\leq{i<j}\leq{g}$, we consider the lexicographic order $<$, that is, $(i,j)<(k,l)$ if and only if $i<k$, or $i=k$ and $j<l$.
 Let $\Y$ be the set consisting of